 Back to All Events

-Side by Side, featuring Park ICM and guest artists from the KC Symphony
+Side-by-Side, featuring Park ICM and guest artists from The Kansas City Symphony

 • 1900 Building 1900 Shawnee Mission Parkway Mission Woods, KS, 66205 (map)